zen37/salesforce/conversion-rate/README.md

-Lightning component that shows the conversion rate between currencies using an API from https://fixer.io/
+Lightning component that shows the conversion rate between currencies using an API from https://fixer.io/  &nbsp
 This is a quick implementation, and if I had had to do this in a real-life project I would have requested additional clarifications:
 * Is the client using something similar currently?
 What they like and what they don't like about they're using?
 * Is multi-currency enabled in the org? (determine how to choose the 'From' currency)